IDEA's definition of specific learning disability remains unchanged since 1975.

 A RTI model would be designed to ensure that children who are indicating a likelihood of failing in the early grades and being identified as having a specific learning disability receive scientific, research–based intervention as soon as possible.
 The eligibility for special education services would focus on the children who, even with these services, are not able to be successful.
 The focus of RTI is on responding to the instructional challenges caused by the suspected disability, not on giving tests to document the failure of the student.
 Local education agencies may establish an early intervening [see Title I, Part B, Section 613, paragraph (f)] or pre–referral program to provide early intervention services to students and accompany those services with rigorous evaluation methods and curriculum–based assessments to measure the progress of the child.
 Through the application of high quality instruction, delivered by well–trained individuals, local educational agencies will be able to differentiate between children that have different learning styles and children that have disabilities.

-ASHA is one of 11 national member organizations of the National Joint Committee on Learning Disabilities (NJCLD) and is involved in developing a document on response to intervention that includes information on the structure and components of an RTI program; implementation issues including resources needed, personnel competencies and training; parent participation, and current research.
-This document is being reviewed by the NJCLD member organizations and will be available in 2005.
+ASHA is a member of the National Joint Committee on Learning Disabilities (NJCLD) and is involved in developing a document on response to intervention that includes information on the structure and components of an RTI program; implementation issues including resources needed, personnel competencies and training; parent participation, and current research.

 LEAs may develop a scientific, research–based intervention (response to intervention) or early intervening program that may be used to determine if a child has a specific learning disability.
 Speech–language pathologists must be involved in developing these programs to ensure that students with a speech or language impairment are receiving an appropriate education in a timely manner.